Open Science Community Torino

 Join the Open Science Community Torino

 If you have questions or concerns, feel free to email osct@unito.it to get in touch.
-If you are interested to join as a member of the Open Science Community Torino, you have a few choices:
+If you are interested to join as a member of the Open Science Community Torino, you can either join our Discord server or sign up as a Member.

 Join the Discord Server

 The main way to keep in touch, ask or provide help and be involved.
+You do not need to be affiliated with any university or even in or around Turin to join our Discord, just be passionate about Open Science!
 Join the OSCT Discord Server here!

 News, Media and Events